Salt and Pepper Shrimp

 • Deep-fry the shrimp until they are light golden brown and the batter is crispy.
 Remove them with a strainer or slotted spoon, draining the excess oil by placing the shrimp on a wire rack or on a dish lined with paper towels.

 • To stir-fry, heat the oil in a skillet over high heat.
-Add the chopped green onion and chili or jalapeño, stirring quickly for a few seconds.
+Add the chopped scallion and chili or jalapeño, stirring quickly for a few seconds.
 Add the fried shrimp to the skillet, followed by the salt and white pepper.
 Stir to combine all the ingredients well, then dish out and serve immediately.

 Nutrition